Okipa/laravel-brickables/README.md

 ## How to

-### Define single brick brickables
+### Define brickables constraints

-In your Eloquent model, define brickables which will only hold one brick:
+In your Eloquent model, define constraints like:

+* The brickables list that your model can handle.
+* The limited number of bricks that can be handled per brickable.

 ```php